theSamPadilla/bls-to-execution-batch-update/README.md

 All this information is used then by the `bls-to-execution-batch-change.sh` script to interact with the deposit.

 ## Disclaimer & License
-Although Google is the employer of the author, this is not an officially supported Google product and does not reflect on Google in any ways.
+Although Google is the employer of the author of the repo, this is not an officially supported Google product and does not reflect on Google in any ways.

-Nor the author or this repo or its employers shall he held liable for any issues caused by the usage of this code.
-This include but is not limited to bugs, errors, wrong or outdated inforamtion, or even lost of funds.
+Neither the author of this repo nor its employer shall be held liable for any issues caused by the usage of this code.
+This includes but is not limited to bugs, errors, wrong or outdated inforamtion, or even lost of funds.

-This repo and the code published solely on the basis of good faith as a tool to help developers and should not be used with caution.
+This repo is published solely on the basis of good faith and as a tool to help developers.
+This code should be used with caution.
 The user is running this code at its own risk.

 Apache Header:
 ```